svdgraaf/github-codebuild-webhook/README.md

     aws ssm put-parameter --name /path/to/github-access-token --value <GITHUB_ACCESS_TOKEN> --type SecureString
     ```

+4. Get the KMS key ID used to encrypt the SSM parameters.
+For example:

+    ```shell
+    aws kms describe-key --key-id alias/aws/ssm
+    ```

 # Deploying with Serverless
 To deploy this service with Serverless: